sammy-kablammy/dotfiles/README.md

     └── .vimrc
 ```

-in this example, "vim" is the package name you use when you type the "stow vim"
+in this example, "vim" is the package name you use when you type `stow vim`.
-command. since the .vimrc file belongs in ~, no extra structure is needed.
+since `.vimrc` belongs in `~`, no extra structure is needed. compare this
-compare this to tmux.conf, which belongs in ~/.config/tmux/tmux.conf.
+to `tmux.conf`, which belongs in `~/.config/tmux/tmux.conf`.

 - `stow <package name>` to add a package
 - `stow -D <package name>` to delete a package